fullstackopen-2019/fullstackopen-2019.github.io/src/content/2/en/part2c.md

 ![](../../images/2/18e.png)

 The JavaScript code making up our React application is run in the browser.
-The browser gets the Javascript from the <i>React dev server</i>, which is the application that runs after running the command <em>npm start</em>.
+The browser gets the Javascript from the <i>react-dev-server</i>, which is the application that runs after running the command <em>npm start</em>.
 The dev-server transforms the JavaScript into a format understood by the browser.
 Among other things, it stitches together Javascript from different files into one file.
 We'll discuss the dev-server in more detail in part 7 of the course.

 The React application running in the browser fetches the JSON formatted data from <i>json-server</i> running on port 3001 on the machine. json-server gets its data from the file <i>db.json</i>.